 Bologna’s burnt-red vibes.

 Piazza Maggiore is a hub that affords access to many of Bologna’s most important buildings including City Hall and the Basilica of San Petronio.
 This area is a convenient place to walk around and shouldn’t take too long.
+You can find some of the best hostels in Bologna around here.

 The evening is when Bologna truly comes alive.
 People crowd into eateries to sample some of the finest cuisine in Italy.
-You can find good food anywhere in Bologna.
+You can find good food anywhere here.
 After dinner, the locals fill the streets and drink copiously.
 The awesomeness of Bologna’s after-hours has given it a reputation of being one of the best party cities in Italy.
 The top bars are around Piazza Verdi, Via Pratello, and Via Mascarella.

-Backpacking Milan
+Milan

 duomo of milan with rainbow italy